Student Life and Living

 reslife@uakron.edu

 The Department of Residence Life and Housing is administratively responsible for managing the University's student housing program.
 The University provides reasonably priced, clean, convenient and secure residence hall facilities.
 In addition, the residence hall program is committed to providing a meaningful living/learning environment which directly supports the education, social and personal development of each student.
-The Department of Residence Life and Housing supervises and manages nine (9) on-campus residence hall facilities accommodating approximately 2,400 students.
+The Department of Residence Life and Housing supervises and manages six (6) on-campus residence hall facilities accommodating approximately 2,300 students.
 Students are encouraged to apply for residence hall accommodations as soon as possible.

-• Other extenuating circumstances, including but not limited to special dietary needs or conditions, cultural or religious needs or accommodations, undue hardship, or an other circumstance(s) in support of an exemption which, if not granted, would undermine or contravene the purpose of the Freshman Residential Requirement Policy
+- Other extenuating circumstances, including but not limited to special dietary needs or conditions, cultural or religious needs or accommodations, undue hardship, or an other circumstance(s) in support of an exemption which, if not granted, would undermine or contravene the purpose of the On-Campus Housing Residential Requirement.

 The Department of Student Life/The Jean Hower Taber Student Union